Ivan Yershov

-Ivan Vasiliyevitch Yershov or Ershov (Иван Васильевич Ершов) (November 8, 1867 – November 21, 1943), PAU, was a Soviet and Russian opera singer.
+Ivan Vasiliyevitch Yershov or Ershov (Иван Васильевич Ершов) (November 8, 1867 – November 21, 1943), PAU, was a Soviet and Russian opera singer (Heldentenor).
 He earned renown for his brilliant performances at the Mariinsky Theatre in Saint Petersburg, performing some of the most demanding roles written for the dramatic tenor voice.

 Career

 Yershov was born illegitimate into a poor family in Novocherkassk.
 He entered the Aleksandrovsk railroad school in 1884 and trained to become a mechanic/engine driver.
 In his spare time, he sang in choirs.
 The outstanding potential of his voice was noticed and he received singing lessons in Moscow.
 In 1888, Anton Rubinstein awarded him a scholarship to the Saint Petersburg Conservatory where he was assigned to the class of the distinguished teacher Stanislav Ivanovich Gabel (1849–1924).
 He studied, too, with Joseph Palacek at the conservatory.

 According to the Concise Oxford Dictionary of Opera at least, Yershov made his operatic debut in Saint Petersburg in 1893 as Gounod's Faust.